py-in-the-sky/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: This is easy.
 We simply need to include in `unitlist` the two main diagonals of the Sudoku board (i.e., `[r+c for r,c in zip(rows, cols)]` and `[r+c for r,c in zip(reversed(rows), cols)]`).
 Then for every box on a main diagonal, `peers` will include the other boxes on the diagonal.
 The functions `only_choice` and `naked_twins` use the `unitlist` data structure to identify boxes to which they propagate constraints, and the function `eliminate` similarly uses the `peers` data structure.
 So by including the main diagonals in `unitlist`, we ensure they will be used like any other unit when the code propagates constraints.
-(See lines 64 and 65 from `solution.py`.)
+(See lines 66 and 67 from `solution.py`.)

+# Student Personalization

+I chose to implement the Hidden Twins strategy (see line 74 in `solution.py`).

+I wanted to test how additional Sudoku strategies affected the runtime, so I added a `benchmark` function at line 245 and used the global variables only_choice_uses, naked_twins_uses, and hidden_twins_uses to see how many times these strategies were used across all eleven Sudoku grids in the benchmark function.

+I did several runs using just the Eliminate and Only Choice strategies to propagate constraints; the time to solve all 11 Sudoku grids was roughly 0.53 seconds.
+Then I conducted several more runs after adding in the Naked Twins strategy; the time to solve all grids went up to roughly 0.54 seconds.
+And finally, I made several more runs after adding in the Hidden Twins strategy; the time went up to roughly 0.65 seconds.

+On the final iteration, using all strategies, Only Choice was used 1127 times to reduce the board; Naked Twins was used 184 times to reduce the board; and Hidden Twins was used 289 times to reduce the boards.
+When eliminate and Only Choice strategies were the only ones used, surprisingly, Only Choice was used to reduce the board only 1115 times -- fewer than when all strategies were employed.

+During this runs, I also used the global variable search_invocations to keep track of the total number of calls to the search function.
+When Eliminate and Only Choice were the only strategies, search_invocations was 110.
+When Naked Twins was added, search_invocations was 111.
+When Hidden Twins was added, search_invocations was 113

+A prelimary look at these results suggests that the addition of Naked Twins and Hidden Twins added more work than it saved for the solver: that is, the additional strategies made the search space slightly larger (as indicated by search_invocations getting larger) and they added more runtime for the work performed in each function call to naked_twins and hidden_twins.

 ### Install